aridjayarecipes/cutesrecipes.web.app/content/post/2050-recipe-of-speedy-mixed-fruits-salad.md

 Mixed fruits salad is one of the most well liked of recent trending foods on earth.
 It is enjoyed by millions every day.
 It's easy, it's quick, it tastes yummy.
 Mixed fruits salad is something which I have loved my entire life.
 They're fine and they look wonderful.

 Normally lot of peoples add custard powder or cream for salad but, We made fruits salad without custard powder.
 To enhance taste we add honey at finally.
 The perfect fruit salad for a backyard bbq or any occasion.
-Normally I don&#39;t care for &#34;formal&#34; fruit salads as they tend to include a lot of other stuff beyond the fruit - like.
+Normally I don&#39;t care for "formal" fruit salads as they tend to include a lot of other stuff beyond the fruit - like.

 To get started with this recipe, we have to first prepare a few components.
 You can cook mixed fruits salad using 4 ingredients and 3 steps.
 Here is how you can achieve that.